Billionaire Profile

 Early Life

 Kelcy Lee Warren was born on November 9, 1955, in Gladewater, Texas, and grew up in White Oak, Texas.
-He was the youngest of four sons.
-His father worked in the pipeline industry.
-Warren graduated from White Oak High School and earned a bachelor's degree in civil engineering from the University of Texas at Arlington in 1978.
+He is the youngest of four sons.
+His father worked as a field hand for Sun Pipeline, now owned by Warren.
+He graduated from White Oak High School and earned a bachelor's degree in civil engineering from the University of Texas at Arlington in 1978.

 Rise to Success

-Warren began his career at Lone Star Gas Company.
+Warren's career began at Lone Star Gas Company.
 From 1981 to 1992, he worked for Endevco.
-He served as executive vice-president of Cornerstone Natural Gas from 1989 to 1990 and as its president and CEO from 1993 to 1996.
-In 1996, Warren co-founded Energy Transfer with Ray C. Davis.
-Energy Transfer has grown to become one of the largest midstream companies in the U.S., operating more than 125,000 miles of pipelines.
-Warren served as CEO until 2020 and is currently the Executive Chairman.
+He later served as the executive vice-president of Cornerstone Natural Gas from 1989 to 1990 and as president and CEO from 1993 to 1996.
+In 1996, Warren co-founded Energy Transfer Partners with Ray C. Davis.
+He stepped down as CEO in 2020 but remains executive chairman.
+Under his leadership, Energy Transfer has become one of the largest energy companies in the U.S., operating a vast network of pipelines.

 Key Business Strategies